Yelemam/sqlalchemy-challenge/README.md

 # Instructions

 Design a Flask API based on the queries that was just developed.
-To do so, use Flask to create routes as follows I have also used html to beautify my webpage:
+To do so, use Flask to create routes as follows I have also used html to beautify my webpage and make it user interactive:

     1.    / (Homepage)
        o    Start at the homepage.